When it comes to combat, the game progresses in rounds.

 Recoil

-Modern weapons usually cause recoil when attacking, which makes it difficult to re-aim at a target in a directly following attack.
+Automatic weapons usually cause recoil when attacking, which makes it difficult to re-aim at a target in a directly following attack.

 If an attack with a firearm is followed directly by another attack from the same character within a combat round, the minimum roll and the critical hit threshold are increased by 2.
 This malus increases for each subsequent attack in the same combat round.
 Thus, a third attack has a +4 malus on the minimum roll and critical hit threshold.